 - Environmental Protection Agency

-Testing for Radon is important, especially here along the front range because radon is prevalent in the entire State of Colorado but especially high right here in El Paso County.
+Testing for Radon is especially important here along the front range of Colorado.
+Radon is prevalent in the entire State of Colorado but especially high right here in Colorado Springs and El Paso County.

 The Environmental Protection Agency (EPA) produces a “Radon Map“.
 This map categorizes areas into three zones to assess radon potential.
 All of El Paso County is in “Zone 1”